cosmos/cosmos-sdk/docs/architecture/adr-064-abci-2.0.md

 Once at least 2/3 signatures, by voting power, are received and verified, the validator can use the vote extensions to derive additional data or come to some decision based on the vote extensions.

+> NOTE: It is very important to state, that neither the vote propagation technique
+> nor the vote extension verification mechanism described above is required for
+> applications to implement.
+In other words, a proposer is not required to verify
+> and propagate vote extensions along with their signatures nor are proposers
+> required to verify those signatures.
+An application can implement it's own
+> PKI mechanism and use that to sign and verify vote extensions.

+#### Vote Extension Persistence

 In order to make any data derived from vote extensions persistent, we propose to
 <!-- augment the existing invariant that `processProposalState` is never committed to